 The 303(d) list is published by Indiana Department of Environmental Management (IDEM) as part of the more comprehensive Indiana Integrated Water Monitoring and Assessment Report (IR) every two years.

 In accordance with the federal Clean Water Act, the primary purpose of the 303(d) list is to identify impairments for which a total maximum daily load (TMDL) study is needed.
-A TMDL identifies the maximum amount of pollutant that a waterbody can receive and still meet water quality standards, and allocates pollutant loadings among point and non-point sources.
+A TMDL identifies the maximum amount of pollutant that a waterbody can receive and still meet water quality standards, and divides pollutant loadings among point and non-point sources.
 A TMDL provides information that can be used to guide restoration activities in the watershed aimed at mitigating the impairment(s) identified on the 303(d) list.

-The federal Clean Water Act requires states to provide a list of impaired waters to the United States Environmental Protection Agency (U.S. EPA).
+Section 303(d) of the federal Clean Water Act requires states to provide a list of impaired waters to the United States Environmental Protection Agency (U.S. EPA).

 IDEM obtains data from other entities, as well, including the United States Geological Survey, Indiana University’s School of Public and Environmental Affairs, and the Indiana State Department of Health.